vegaprotocol/specs/protocol/0085-RVST-rewards_vesting.md

 ## Network Parameters

-- `rewards.vesting.baseRate`: the proportion of rewards in a vesting account which are vested each epoch
+- `rewards.vesting.baseRate`: the proportion of rewards in a vesting account which are vested each epoch, value defaults to `0.1` and must be a float strictly greater than 0.
-- `rewards.vesting.minimumTransfer`: the minimum amount (expressed in quantum) which can be vested each epoch
+- `rewards.vesting.minimumTransfer`: the minimum amount (expressed in quantum) which can be vested each epoch, value defaults to 100 and must be an integer greater or equal than `0`.

 ## Vesting mechanics